-Here at Graves Design & Remodeling we specialize in both marble and granite installation.
+Here at Graves Design & Remodeling, we specialize in both marble counters and granite counter installation.
 Here we will discuss the general difference between the two.
 Contact us today to arrange an initial consultation.

-Care: Try to clean up any spills or water on marble as quickly as possible and consider adding a sealant.
-You should not use marble in high traffic areas of the home where sand, dirt or other small particles may, over time, grind into the marble, which can permanently mark or damage the stone.
-You should never leave a chemical, acidic or citric substance or item on the marble.
+Care: Try to clean up any spills or water on marble as quickly as possible, and consider adding a sealant.
+You should not use marble in high-traffic areas of the home where sand, dirt, or other small particles may grind into the marble over time, which can permanently mark or damage the stone.
+You should never leave a chemical, acidic, or citric substance or item on the marble.
 You should clean marble with a slightly damp, clean cloth and then dry it off with a soft towel.
-Avoid abrasive household cleaners as dullness and etching may occur.
+Avoid abrasive household cleaners, as dullness and etching may occur.

 Granite is one of the most popular countertop materials available.

-There are many various types of minerals in granite, some of which can appear like shiny flecks or longer veins of different colors.
-Granite itself comes in many varying natural colors and can be finished in many different ways.
+Appearance: There are many types of minerals in granite, some of which can appear like shiny flecks or longer veins of different colors.
+Granite itself comes in a multitude of natural colors, and can be finished in many different ways.

-Granite is naturally durable and water resistant with stain proof and antibacterial characteristics.
+Features: Granite is naturally durable and water resistant with stain-proof and antibacterial characteristics.
 Granite is also heat and scratch resistant.

 Care: You should use a granite sealant to give an additional layer of protection.
 Clean with a damp, clean cloth and use a small amount of soapy water for heavy residue.
 Try to avoid bleach or any cleaning products with caustics or solvents, as this will remove the sealant.

 How can we help?